ugcd/solarius/pages/assoc/assoc.md

 ### `SOLAR` commands and files

+Association analysis provided by `solarius` package via `solarAssoc` function is based on `mga` command of `SOLAR`.
+The following code shows an exact rules (selected in `solarius`) to conduct an association analysis on 2 cores in parallel.

     > mod <- solarAssoc(trait ~ 1, phenodata, snpdata = genodata, kinship = kin, cores = 2)
     > mod$solar$assoc$cmd
     [[1]]